-With nearly 30 years of diverse financial leadership experience, Steve Juarez has helped numerous companies improve profitability through strategic approaches and financial best practices.
-(Don’t miss his insights on Supply Chain Management as well.)
-And for companies experiencing profit erosion, Steve’s analyses have resulted in million-dollar-plus profit turnarounds.
-So when Steve talks about the significance of “effective costing” – and its impact on profitability, we listen.
-In this blog, we’ll take a deep dive into Steve’s insights on effective costing: what it is, why it’s important and how to leverage costing inputs to improve the visibility of your company’s key drivers of profitability.
+We’ve helped numerous companies improve profitability through strategic approaches and financial best practices.
+(Don’t miss our insights on Supply Chain Management as well.)
+And for companies experiencing profit erosion, we’ve generated million-dollar-plus profit turnarounds.
+In this blog, let’s deep dive into effective costing: what it is, why it’s important and how to leverage costing inputs to improve the visibility of your company’s key drivers of profitability.

 - Contribution margin analyses (overall or applied to individual product lines)

 - Total landed cost